stripe-archive/react-stripe-elements/README.md

 pattern in React can be unfamiliar to those who've never seen it before, so consider reading up before continuing.
 The `injectStripe` HOC provides the `this.props.stripe` property that manages your `Elements` groups.
-You can call `this.props.stripe.createToken` within a component that has been injected to submit payment data to Stripe.
+You can call `this.props.stripe.createToken` or `this.props.stripe.createSource` within a component that has been injected to submit payment data to Stripe.

 [hoc]: https://facebook.github.io/react/docs/higher-order-components.html